cyheum/cyheum/README.md

 ### Yeheum Choi
 Hi.
 This is Yeheum.
-I want to become a developer who want to work with everyone.
+I want to become a developer everyone want to work with me.

 ### Interest
 - Front-end technologies such as Html, CSS, JavaScript, TypeScript, Redux, Mobx, React, etc.